-The Drinking Water Source Protection Plan for West Bountiful is available for your review at City Hall.
+The Drinking Water Source Protection Plan for West Bountiful is available for your review at City Hall or by request at Info@wbcity.org.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources have a low susceptibility to potential contamination and we have also developed management strategies to further protect our sources from contamination.
+Our sources have a low susceptibility to potential contamination, and we have also developed management strategies to further protect our sources from contamination.